hyperspy/hyperspy/doc/user_guide/visualisation.rst

   :align:   center
   :width:   500

-Cascade style has a padding option.
+The "cascade" `style` has a `padding` option.
 The default value, 1, keeps the individual plots from overlapping.
 However in most cases a lower padding value can be used, to get tighter plots.

-Using the color argument one can assign a color to all the spectrums, or specific colors for each spectrum.
-In the same way, one can also assign the line style.
+Using the color argument one can assign a color to all the spectra, or specific colors for each spectrum.
+In the same way, one can also assign the line style and provide the legend labels:
-On can also give a legend:

 .. code-block:: python